bldl/emplace-spidermonkey/README.md

 <details open>
    <summary><h2>Searchfox</h2></summary>

-   When implementing a feature, Searchfox is a powerful tool.
+   When implementing a feature Searchfox is a powerful tool.
 Searchfox provides an indexed view of the source code, allowing developers to efficiently search for specific files, functions, or keywords.
 For instance, you can trace the implementation of existing JavaScript™ features, see how certain functions interact with SpiderMonkey’s internal data structures, or find how built-in JavaScript™ objects like Map are handled.
 SearchFox helps you navigate a seemingly endless and confusing codebase.

    When Implementing the `emplace` proposal, you will find that looking at existing implementations of similar functionality is often a good starting point.
 Combine the Ecma-262 Specification with Searchfox and look at existing code.